Data Types in JAVA with Examples

 - Primitive & Non-Primitive Data Types

-The Data Types in Java is basically used to store the data temporarily in the computer through a program.
-In the real world, we have different types of data like integer, floating-point, character, string, etc. To store all these different types of data in a program to perform business-related operations, we need the data types.
+The Data Types in Java are basically used to store the data temporarily in the computer through a program.
+In the real world, we have different types of data like integers, floating-point, characters, strings, etc. To store all these different types of data in a program to perform business-related operations, we need the data types.

 What is a data type in Java?

-The Data types are something which gives information about
+The Data types are something that gives information about

 - Size of the memory location.